4 practical principles of high-quality database integration tests in Go

 Testing transactions

 Mistakes taught me that I should not trust myself when implementing complex code.
-We can sometimes not understand the documentation or just introduce some stupid mistake.
-You can gain the confidence in two ways:
+Sometimes we don’t understand the documentation or just introduce some stupid mistake.
+You can gain confidence in two ways:

 func testUpdateHour_rollback(t *testing.T, repository hour.Repository) {